LinuxProgramador/Hash_crackV2/README.md

 This tool is intended for educational and research purposes only.
 The author is not responsible for any misuse or illegal activity performed using this software.

+## Bugs

+⚠️ Known Issue:

+In some cases (though not very frequent)

+the script may become unresponsive either after being interrupted with Ctrl+C or

+once the correct password has been successfully found.

+Workaround: If this occurs, manually terminate the process by pressing Ctrl+C one or

+more times until the execution stops completely.

 ## Recommended Platforms

 • Linux-based systems (Debian, Ubuntu)